DHS' Noem vows to continue Trump's immigration crackdown, as judge says Guard deployment was illegal

+Hours later a judge directed the president to return control to California over National Guard troops he deployed after protests erupted over the immigration crackdown, but an appeals court quickly put the brakes on that and temporarily blocked the order that was to go into effect on Friday.
+The 9th U.S. Circuit Court of Appeals scheduled a hearing on the matter for Tuesday.

-The federal judge's order, which takes effect at noon Friday, said the Guard deployment was illegal and both violated the Tenth Amendment and exceeded Trump's statutory authority.
-The order applies only to the National Guard troops and not Marines who were also deployed to the LA protests.
+The federal judge's temporary restraining order said the Guard deployment was illegal and both violated the Tenth Amendment and exceeded President Donald Trump's statutory authority.
+The order applied only to the National Guard troops and not Marines who were also deployed to the LA protests.
+The judge said he would not rule on the Marines because they were not out on the streets yet.

 The developments unfolded as cities nationwide braced for major demonstrations against Trump over the weekend, and their leaders pleaded with residents to protest peacefully.

-Noem said the immigration raids that fueled the protests would move forward, saying agents have thousands of targets.
+Noem said the immigration raids that fueled the protests would move forward and agents have thousands of targets.

 "This is only going to continue until we have peace on the streets of Los Angeles," she said during a news conference that was interrupted by shouting from U.S. Sen. Alex Padilla, a California Democrat who was forcibly removed from the event.

 Newsom has warned that the military intervention is part of a broader effort by Trump to overturn norms at the heart of the nation's democracy.
-He also said that sending Guard troops on the raids has further inflamed tensions in LA, where large and sometimes volatile protests have broken out since the crackdown began nearly a week ago.
+He also said sending Guard troops on the raids has further inflamed tensions in LA.

 So far the protests have been centered mostly in downtown near City Hall and a federal detention center where some immigrants are being held.
 Much of the sprawling city has been spared from the protests.

-Demonstrations have picked up across the U.S., with protests emerging in more than a dozen major cities.
-On Wednesday, police in Seattle used pepper spray to clear out protesters, and officers in Denver used smoke and pepper balls to control a crowd.
+Demonstrations have picked up across the U.S., emerging in more than a dozen major cities.
+On Wednesday police in Seattle used pepper spray to clear out protesters, and officers in Denver used smoke and pepper balls to control a crowd.

 Police in riot gear — many on horseback — charged at a group of protesters Wednesday night in LA just before the start of the second night of a downtown curfew.
 The officers struck some demonstrators with wooden rods and later fired crowd-control projectiles, and there were a handful of arrests.

 Mayor Karen Bass said during a news conference Thursday that the previous night's arrests were for more minor infractions like unlawful assembly and curfew violations.
-She said the curfew would be in place again and she hopes continuing it a few more days sends the message that “we are serious.”
+She said the curfew would be in place again.

 The immigration agents conducting the raids in LA are “putting together a model and a blueprint” for other communities, Noem said.